Arpitpassi/NItyaV1/README.md

 ## License

-This project is licensed under the [License type to be added].
+This project is licensed under the GNU Affero General Public License v3.0

 ## Acknowledgements